sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/sangItam/rAmamAtyaH/svarameLakalAnidhiH.md

                    ***Sangithamakaranda.***

   However much the sages and the high-minded souls might have been charmed and helped on to meditation by the *Anâhatha* or nature-made music, a question arises as to whether that music was ever relished by mankind as a whole, whether it was ever entitled to be called 'music' from the modern point of view, and whether, in short, it was pleasing to our ears.
   The answer is by no means simple.
 For, to an ordinary man, the waves of the sea may produce nothing but unpleasant noise; but a poet will find in them an agreeable harmony.
-Infact, all those that love to hold communion with nature, as indeed the ancient sages did, will ever find the *Anâhatha*-music pleasant; while the major portion of the work-a-day world will ever find it [unpleasant](# "सोऽपि (i.e. अनाहतोऽपि) रक्तिविहीनत्वान्नमनोरञ्जको नृणाम् -                                  Sangitharatnâkara.").Hence Shârngadev branded it as unpleasant;' and Kâsinath followed [suit](# "सः (i.e. अनाहतः) नरञ्जकः-                       Sangithasudhakara.").
+Infact, all those that love to hold communion with nature, as indeed the ancient sages did, will ever find the *Anâhatha*-music pleasant; while the major portion of the work-a-day world will ever find it unpleasant[^16] रक्तिविहीनत्वान्नमनोरञ्जको नृणाम् -                                  Sangitharatnâkara.").Hence Shârngadev branded it as unpleasant;' and Kâsinath followed suit[^17] नरञ्जकः-                       Sangithasudhakara.").
   Further, the bent of man's mind has been, in all ages, to imitate the voice of nature; and hence he did not—could not—allow nature to have all the monopoly of music to itself, contributed his own share to its development and thus brought into existence another kind of music, called *Âhatha* or man-made music, the development of which I shall now trace.
   The primitive man must have hummed like a bee and sung, at the outset, only on a single note.
 Witness, for instance, the courtiers' *Panegyric* which remains in vogue, even to-day, in almost all the Native States of India and which those courtiers invariably sing, as they had all along been singing, on all ceremonious occasions, such as for instance, their Sovereign's entry into the Durbar Hall.
 The whole 'Panegyric' will, on analysis, be found to be sung on one single note and rarely on more.
   It was in due course of time that the other notes were tacked on, as amply evidenced by our ancient text-books which trace the music of India from *Ârchika* of single note to *Gâthika* of double note, *Sâmika* of triple note, *Svarânthara* of quadruple note,*Oudava* of quintuple note, *Shâdava* of sextuple note, and finally*Sampurna* of all the seven notes.¹
   All these seven stages, music did pass through.
 But, in the first four stages, it pleased only the producers; while, in the last three, it pleased the hearers as well.
 'Animal Music', if I may so call it, marked the earlier stages; and such *animal music* could please only the animals that produced it.
 The braying of an ass is very harsh to man but very sweet to the ass itself; for, is not such braying an expression of its elation, frolic, and joy?
 That was why Shakespeare wrote :—

+[^16]: "सोऽपि (i.e. अनाहतोऽपि

+[^17]: "सः (i.e. अनाहतः

 'The crow doth sing as sweetly as the lark
 *When neither is attended.'*